RonaldAllanRivera/book-reader/README.md

 - The first time OCR runs, `easyocr` will download its model weights; this may take a minute.
 - The models are cached on disk for future runs.

-There is no extra configuration needed; OCR is enabled automatically when you run auto-reading or manually refresh the transcript.
+There is no extra configuration needed; OCR is enabled automatically when you run auto-reading from the console or batch transcription from the Tkinter GUI.

 ### 4. Configure environment variables